jstrait/wavefile/README.markdown

 * Errors raised by `Reader.new` when attempting to read an invalid file are improved to provide more detail about why the file is invalid.

 For changes in previous versions, visit <https://github.com/jstrait/wavefile/releases>.

-# Compatibility

-WaveFile has been tested with these Ruby versions, and appears to be compatible with them:

-* MRI 2.5.1, 2.4.4, 2.3.7, 2.2.10, 2.1.10, 2.0

-2.0 is the minimum supported Ruby version.

-If you find any compatibility issues, please let me know by opening a GitHub issue.

-# Installation

-First, install the WaveFile gem from rubygems.org:

-    gem install wavefile

-...and include it in your Ruby program:

-    require 'wavefile'

-Note that if you're installing the gem into the default Ruby that comes pre-installed on MacOS (as opposed to a Ruby installed via [RVM](http://rvm.io/) or [rbenv](https://github.com/sstephenson/rbenv/)), you should used `sudo gem install wavefile`.
-Otherwise you might run into a file permission error.

-# Dependencies

-WaveFile has no external dependencies when used as a gem.

-However, it does have dependencies for local development, in order to run the tests.
-See below in section "Local Development".

 # Local Development